tyhopp/prpl/docs/content/guides.md

 If you want to process files further after running [`interpolate`](https://github.com/tyhopp/prpl/blob/master/packages/core/src/interpolate/interpolate.ts)
 , you can access the `dist` directory where PRPL outputs interpolated files.

-PRPL's orientation around the file system avoids introducing concepts that are less familiar and ubiquitous, while also aligning with the browser and providing a high degree of predictability.
+PRPL's orientation around the file system avoids introducing concepts that are less familiar and less ubiquitous, while also aligning with the browser and providing a high degree of predictability.
 In short, PRPL relies heavily on the file system, which you might consider the original CMS.